rust-lang/book/second-edition/nostarch/chapter13.md

 Listing 13-13: Creating an iterator

 Once we’ve created an iterator, we can use it in a variety of ways.
-In Listing 3-4 in Chapter 3, we used iterators with `for` loops to execute some code on each item, although we glossed over what the call to `iter` did until now.
+In Listing 3-5 in Chapter 3, we used iterators with `for` loops to execute some code on each item, although we glossed over what the call to `iter` did until now.

 The example in Listing 13-14 separates the creation of the iterator from the use of the iterator in the `for` loop.
 The iterator is stored in the `v1_iter` variable, and no iteration takes place at that time.
-When the `for` loop is called using the iterator in `v1_iter`, each element in the iterator is used in one iteration of the loop, which prints out each value:
+When the `for` loop is called using the iterator in `v1_iter`, each element in the iterator is used in one iteration of the loop, which prints out each value.

 ```
 let v1 = vec![1, 2, 3];